Center for Transplantation Sciences

 Similar studies in pigs and nonhuman primates have demonstrated analogous kidney induced tolerance of heart grafts.
 Essentially, it is easier for a heart or skin graft to be accepted if a kidney transplant is done first.
 Our goal is to identify what is special about the kidney that allows for the manifestation of this phenomenon.

-The main interest of the laboratory is to study the roles of regulatory T cells (Tregs), immature conventional and plasmacytoid dendritic cells in allograft tolerance.
-We take cellular and molecular approaches in analyzing the function of these cells in an in vitro and in vivo setting.
 In previous studies with Robert Colvin, MD, and Joren Madsen, MD, DPhil, we have found that without immunosuppression, life-sustaining, full MHC-mismatched mouse kidney allografts were spontaneously accepted in certain strain combinations (e.g., DBA/2 to B6) and in turn, induced tolerance of skin or heart grafts.
+The main interest of the laboratory is to study the mechanisms that drive the induction of spontaneous tolerance or natural tolerance.

 Using B6.Foxp3DTR mice, we have shown that Foxp3+ cells are necessary to maintain spontaneous kidney allograft tolerance.
 Pathological analyses of accepted kidney allografts from these animals demonstrated the development of unique, Treg-rich organized lymphoid structures (TOLS).
-TOLS are nodular lymphoid aggregates that are rich in Foxp3+ Tregs and plasmacytoid dendritic cells (pDCs), which are distinct from tertiary lymphoid structures.
+TOLS are nodular lymphoid aggregates that are rich in CD4+ and CD8+ T cells, Foxp3+ Tregs, conventional and plasmacytoid dendritic cells, macrophages, and B cells, and represent novel regulatory tertiary lymphoid organs (rTLO), distinct from inflammatory TLOs.

-These findings suggest that induced regulatory cultures may have clinical utility in inducing long-term cardiac allograft survival without the need for chronic immunosuppression.
+may have clinical utility in inducing not only long-term allograft survival without the need for chronic immunosuppression, but also in our understanding of tumor immunology.

 Depletion of Foxp3+ T Cells Abrogates Tolerance of Skin and Heart Allografts in Murine Mixed Chimeras Without Loss of Mixed Chimerism